Intern at Migrant Justice

 Internships increase our collective capacity by providing logistical support for farmworker leadership, events, office and administrative projects, research, communications, art, and supporting the Milk with Dignity and Immigrant Rights campaigns.

-Interning with Migrant Justice is a dynamic experience and requires flexibility, openness to learn, and above all, a strong commitment to justice and the farmworker community.
+Interning with Migrant Justice is a dynamic experience and requires flexibility, openness to learn and above all, a strong commitment to justice and the migrant community.
 Interns work closely with staff and farmworker leaders on an array of projects depending on the intern's strengths, interests, and the needs of the organization.
-Ideally, interns will apply for funding through their school in order to be able to devote their full focus and energy to the internship during the semester.
-We also work with students who live in the Burlington area and continue to take classes while dedicating (ideally) a minimum of 15 hours per week to the internship.
-Interning with Migrant Justice is a serious commitment and while you will also have a lot of fun, interns must be prepared to work hard, travel to events around the state (and sometimes beyond), and be available for evening and weekend events.
+The more time you can devote to the internship, the richer experience you will have and the more you can contribute to the organization!
+We encourage interns to apply for funding from their college in order to be able to devote as much focus and time to the internship as possible.
+But even if you can’t do a 40 hour week with us, we also work with students who can give a minimum of 15 hours per week to the internship.

 Migrant Justice interns must have at least a conversational level of Spanish language proficiency.